RISCeirb/Risc-v-processor/readme.md

 To generate the txt file needed in the data and instruction memory in the VHDL file.

+Rars code is divided between the .data that load the data memory and the .text that load the instruction memory.

-RUN > ASSEMBLY (make the assembly code run, enable to look at the instrcution, data memory and register file) FILE > DUMP TO FILE > .data (create the txt file for data memory) FILE > DUMP TO FILE > .text (create the txt file for instruction memory)
+- RUN > ASSEMBLY (make the assembly code run, enable to look at the instrcution, data memory and register file)
+- FILE > DUMP TO FILE > .data (create the txt file for data memory)
+- FILE > DUMP TO FILE > .text (create the txt file for instruction memory)

 ## References